DanielMckenzie/DanielMckenzie.github.io/_pages/about.md

  I enjoy teaching upper and lower division courses, and strive to make my classrooms a welcoming space for all.
 Lately I have been thinking a lot about best practice for teaching data science related courses.
 You can find more information on my teaching page.

-You can reach me at [my surname]@math.ucla.edu.
-My physical address is Office 5346, Mathematical Sciences Building, 520 Portola Plaza, Los Angeles, 90095.
+You can reach me at d[my surname]@mines.edu.
+My physical address is TBD.